 The project here proposed is based on analog photos.
 Print size: 8×12 cm, with passé-partout 25×25.
-All the prints are gelatin silver prints on baryta paper and sepia toned, realized by the artist herself.
+All the prints are gelatin silver prints on baryta paper and sepia toned, realized by the author herself.

 “How much does humankind know about itself?
 According to what experience tells us, very little.
 Therefor we still have much space for subconscious mind.”